The penicillins share a common chemical nucleus (6-aminopenicillanic acid) that contains a beta-lactam ring essential to their biologic activity.

 enterococci.
 It has greater in vitro activity against P

 aeruginosa, Serratia, and Klebsiella species when compared with Augmentin, Timentin or Unasyn.
-While Zosyn and Timentin are active in vitro, their efficacy has been inconsistent in the treatment of extended-spectrum -lactamase–producing organisms.
+While Zosyn and Timentin are active in vitro, their efficacy is less clear in the treatment of extended-spectrum beta-lactamase–producing organisms.

 Piperacillin-tazobactam treatment of pseudomonal isolates with